darkahmed/darkahmed/README.md

 ## Quick facts
 - Based in Egypt
-- Focus: USACO topics up to **Platinum** (contest-style thinking, implementation tricks, mathy problems)
+- Focus: Problem solving skill with Advanced data structures and algorithms

 ---